jacobsandersen/mccpp/README.md

 # Changelog

+## Update 07/04/25 1737 PHST

+Conan -> vcpkg; change how server starts up threads & use more threads for network manager; update protocol version and fix the changed packets so they are all recognized again.
+Fix keep alive timers so they access connection safely without causing a segfault.

 ## Update 11/22/23 1918 PDT

 NBT builder generified a bit.
 Needs more work.
 Now able to send configuration disconnect, configuration keep alive.